ray155093/azure-docs.zh-tw/articles/automation/automation-runbook-settings.md

 <properties
-   pageTitle="Runbook 設定"
+   pageTitle="Runbook settings"
-   description="描述 Azure 自動化中 Runbook 的組態設定，以及如何使用 Azure 管理入口網站和 Windows PowerShell 來加以變更。" services="automation" documentationCenter="" authors="bwren"
+   description="Describes the configuration settings for a runbook in Azure Automation and how to change them using both the Azure Management Portal and Windows PowerShell." services="automation" documentationCenter="" authors="bwren"